Falcons become butt of the joke after Super Bowl collapse

-FLOWERY BRANCH, Georgia (AP) — Hey, did you hear the one about Choking Awareness Day?
+FLOWERY BRANCH, Ga.
+(AP) — Hey, did you hear the one about Choking Awareness Day?

 It's held on 3-28.

-Of course, that punch line references the score late in the third quarter of last season's Super Bowl, when it looked as though the Atlanta Falcons would finally win their first championship.
+Of course, that punch line is a punch to the gut for the Atlanta Falcons, referring to the score late in the third quarter of last season's Super Bowl when it looked as though they would finally win their first championship.

 Then, as they remember all too painfully in these parts, Tom Brady and the New England Patriots scored 31 consecutive points to pull off the greatest comeback in the title game's 51-year history, winning 34-28 in overtime.